Pancake lens

-A pancake lens is colloquial term for a flat, thin camera lens assembly (short barrel).
-The majority are a prime lens of normal or slightly wider angle of view.
-Some are zoom lenses.
+A pancake lens is a colloquial term for a flat, thin camera lens assembly (short barrel).
+The majority are prime lenses of a normal or slightly wider angle of view, but some are zoom lenses.

 Motivation

 Pancake lenses are primarily valued for providing quality optics in a compact package.
 The resulting camera and lens assembly may even be small enough to be pocketable, a design feature which is usually impractical with conventional SLR bodies and lens assemblies.
 Pancake lenses can be very short and flat because they do not need large amounts of optical correction, i.e. extra lens elements.

 The problem arises when such lenses have too short a focal length to fit in front of the retractable mirrors used in reflex cameras.
 In such a situation, a pancake lens focuses in front of, rather than on, the focal plane (film or light sensor) of the camera.
 This has necessitated the design of retrofocus lenses that refocus the image farther back, which is why such lenses are longer and bulkier than their "pancake" equivalents.

 Pancake-style prime lenses are generally simpler to manufacture than pancake zoom lenses like Sony E PZ 16-50mm F3.5-5.6 due to the general lack of an internal micromotor and fewer image correcting elements, allowing for a thinner profile.
 Because of this limitation, pancake zoom lenses are much less common.

 While there is no specific size and weight in defining a pancake lens, most are light-weight and no more than a few centimeters in length.
 This varies greatly depending upon the lens' build quality, focal length, and maximum aperture.